Dr-Emann/java-haxe-extern-creator/README.md

 Useage
 -------------

+This program must be built to include tools.jar, which can be found at *jdk-loc/lib/tools.jar*

-The program can be run using `javadoc -doclet net.zdremann.Main -docletpath (path-to-class-files) (input-java-files) -output (output-directory)`
+The program can be run using
+`java -jar (jar-file) -source (source-dir) -output (output-dir) -packages (package-list)`

-This will create matching haxe externs in output-directory for each java class in input-java-files
+This will create matching haxe externs in (output-dir) for each java class in the specified packages, looking in (source-dir)

 > **Note:** the output directory will be structured based on the class
 > hierarchy of the java files input.
 Also, all existing files that match classes in the input